 The surname Tess was first found in Switzerland, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
-It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

 This web page shows only a small excerpt of our Tess research.
 Another 79 words (6 lines of text) are included under the topic Early Tess History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Tess, Tes, Tesse, Tese, Tesses, Tessee, Teses, Tease, Teese, Teess and many more.

 Early Notables of the Tess family (pre 1700)